Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 When a hand is raised a notification is sent to the speaker, the list of hands raised is viewable by opening the raise a hand feature (either through the nav bar or by clicking on the hand icon).
 <br>
 The hands are shown in a list along with the name of who submitted it.
-As well as knowing the name and the order can also know the rough idea of what the question entails (useful as the speaker can see if multiple hands have the same sort of question).
+As well as knowing the name and the order also displaying a rough idea of what the question entails (useful as the speaker can see if multiple hands have the same sort of question).
 <br>
 <br>
 <img src = "./thumb-o-meter/public/images/readMe/sknh.PNG" width = "49%" height = "400px"/> <span></span> <img src = "./thumb-o-meter/public/images/readMe/skrh.PNG" width = "49%" height = "400px"/>